BBsimonaBB/Pacman-BerkeleyAI/README.md

 This project requires a Python version no higher than 2.7 !
 The project does not run on Python 3.10

+The archive .rar contains all the files needed for running the projects and all the commands from Berkeley.
+The other 2 files are the only ones I changes and added personal algorithms to.

 ## Solutions

 Here are the solutions that I implemented in my project: http://ai.berkeley.edu/search.html